daujerrine/trash/haskell.md

 Also correct arguments and precedence.

 For now, we will ignore the detailed description of the error messages such as the above.
+The error messages should become intuitive to you once you are familiar with all the features in Haskell.

 # 2 Functions in Haskell (Part 1)